alimert-t/elkpy/README.md

 ## Contributing

 This project is still small and under active development.
-Bug reports, suggestions, and improvements are very welcome.
+Bug reports, suggestions, and improvements are very welcome, preferably over Codeberg and not GitHub.

+## To-Dos:

+- [ ] Add functions to validate total Column 3 of BAND_Sss_Aaaaa.OUT.

 ## License